0cjs/sedoc/app/Storage/dropbox.md

 ### Client Installation

+Either way you do it below, you probably want to `apt-get install dropbox` (Debian) to get `/usr/bin/dropbox` (command-line client) and the Dropbox widget for the status tray (on graphical systems).
+This will suggest installing the `nautilus` package, but not automatically bring it in.

 The actual sync client is a proprietary daemon installed in the above directories it can be installed in two ways: